Definition of Credit Analysis

 - Character: It is the first thing that the lender notices about a borrower.
 It somehow creates an impact on lenders, which helps them to decide whether to approve a loan or not.

-- Capacity: It is the most important factor to consider while granting a loan as it shows the borrower’s ability to repay the debt.
+- Capacity: The most important factor to consider while granting a loan is showing the borrower’s ability to repay the debt.
 The assessment of the capacity of the borrower helps the lender to calculate whether the borrower can repay the debt or not.

-- Capital: Capital is the amount of money the borrower has invested in the business by using the assets.
+- Capital: Capital is the money the borrower invests using the business’s assets.
 It shows the commitment of the borrower and how much risk the borrower will face if the business fails.

-- Collateral: It is the security against the loan amount provided by the borrower to cover up the loan amount if the borrower fails to repay in the given time.
+- Collateral: It is the security against the loan amount the borrower provides to cover up the loan amount if the borrower fails to repay in the given time.

-- Conditions: Condition refers to the purpose of the loan being sanctioned; it could be working capital, inventory, and purchase of equipment or for long-term investment.
+- Conditions: Condition refers to the purpose of the sanctioned loan; it could be working capital, inventory, purchase of equipment, or a long-term investment.

 Uses of Credit Analysis